 Students were requested to survey a place during the two weeks of the field trip while registering their impressions of the place -manually - measuring, drawing, without cameras or other mechanical devices.

-The course rationale is that architecture being a built entity, it should be studied in site.
-The prolonged stay in a fixed place allowed the students to learn that the feeling of a place includes many un-built ingredients -sounds, moist, wind, sun, smells, ageing, plants, cracks, heat and cold, people.
+The course rationale is that architecture being a built entity, it should be studied on site.
+The prolonged stay in a single place allowed the students to learn that the feeling of a place includes many un-built ingredients -sounds, moist, wind, sun, smells, ageing, plants, cracks, heat and cold, people.

 Tutor: Salomon Moshe, Arch.

 The course drawings and impressions were edited by students Ayelet Karmon and Hila Steinberger .

 © by Salomon Moshe and students